ChristophGmeiner/sbmd/readme.md

 In a first step the database gets created from a snapshot.
 For the initial load the live tables will be created.
 After that - using the first three scripts below - the data is transformed to a dataframa, bulk copied to a postgres staging table, inserted into the respective live tables and finally all transferred json files are archived into a newly created folder in the respective S3 bucket.

+After this has finished, the database will be saved in a snapshot and deleted again, due to cost reasons.

+This process is carried out once a week and triggered via crontab on the same EC2 as for the data gathering process.

 This process of couse could also be carried out with Apache Airflow.
 Since the EC2 I rented was to weak for managing many parallel processes, this was not set productive.
 Nevertheless I created a dag here for demonstration purposes, but due to cost restrictions it never went productive.